Dust: A Tale of the Wired West

-Dust: A Tale of the Wired West is a computer game made for PC and Macintosh.
-It was released on June 30, 1995, and was produced by CyberFlix and published by GTE Entertainment.
+Dust: A Tale of the Wired West is a video game made for Windows and Classic Mac OS.
+It was developed by CyberFlix and published by GTE Entertainment on June 30, 1995.

-The game is a point-and-click adventure in which the player, playing a character called The Stranger, travels around a virtual old western desert town in the New Mexico desert in 1882.
-In addition to the main gameplay, there are several minigames in Dust, including blackjack and poker games where the player can choose to play honestly or cheat, and a shooting range which helps prepare the player for a later segment of the game.
+The game is a point-and-click adventure in which the player takes on the role of The Stranger and travels around a virtual old west desert town in the New Mexico desert in 1882.
+There are several minigames, including blackjack and poker, where the player can choose to play honestly or cheat, and a shooting range which helps prepare the player for a later segment of the game.

 The characters encountered in Dust are rendered by way of photographs of professional actors given limited animation in sync with dialogue.
 A later game produced by the same company, Titanic: Adventure Out of Time, uses the same technique and contains several references to Dust, including a reappearance of the character Buick Riviera.

 Dust: A Tale of the Wired West—The Official Strategy Guide (Prima Publishing, 1995; re-released by the author, 2019) was written by Steve Schwartz in cooperation with CyberFlix.